jmetzl/BeeCounter/CorelCAD/README.txt

 CorelCad:
    - Import the Corel Draw image

+   - Enter 'units' and change to 'mm'
+   - Enter 'scale' and value 25.4 to convert 'inches' to 'mm'

    - Enter 'explodeX' ... required to be able to extrude splines/curves
    - Select all entities
    - extrude